berci-i/cpc/README.md

 1. pcd file not loaded (because I was calling renderer.render before?)
 2. LoaderType not reconnised (I found an example with @react-three)
-3. loading the pcd twice?
-image.png
+3. loading the pcd twice because of React strict mode and attempts to remove the old scene failed (so I also checked in the useEffect if scene is already loaded) image.png